-Last time we talked about what Project Shatterstone is all about so this time we will talk about something a little more interesteing.
+Last time we talked about what Project Shatterstone is all about so this time we will talk about something a little more interesting.
 Forewarning, I can’t guarantee there won’t be spoilers, but as I don’t have any puzzles drawn out yet and am still designing so outside of revealing the mechanism/tech I hid the puzzle in I think it should be ok.

 Anyway, let’s talk about the hellish nightmare that is phones!